ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ## DESCRIPTION
-Send an email using the implementing the Microsoft-recommended MailKit library
+Send an email using the implementing the Microsoft-recommended MailKit library.
+This function only have support for Powershell version 7 or higher

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 # How to send a simple email
+using module IgugaChecksumUtility
 $Credential = [PSCredential]::new("example@gmail.com", (ConvertTo-SecureString -String 'password-example' -AsPlainText -Force))
 $MailerSetting = [IgugaMailerSetting]::new("smtp.gmail.com", 587, $Credential)
 $From = [IgugaMailAddress]::new("My Name", "example@gmail.com")